Honours Bachelor of Behaviour Analysis Program (S302)

 Your Field Education Options

-While classroom theory is a very important part of your learning in this Honours Bachelor of Behaviour Analysis program, we believe that field placement plays a critical role in solidifying that experience by letting you apply classroom theory to a real-world environment.
+While classroom theory is the backbone of the Honours Bachelor of Behaviour Analysis program and provides an important foundation, we believe that field placement plays a critical role in your academic journey as it helps to solidify your learning in a real-world environment.

-You can expect to participate in block field placements in semesters 4 and 6.
+During semesters 4 and 6, you can expect to participate in block field placements.
 Between semesters 6 and 7 (between years three and four), you will complete one 14-week field experience term (unpaid) during which you will be expected to conduct a research thesis.

 Prior to starting the field experience term, a field co-ordinator will help students: